-This home looking out onto Jeremy Creek was built around 1920 for Bonneau Ursula Morrison McGillivray (1877-1945), daughter of Richard Tillia Morrison, II and his wife Eliza Abigail Toomer.
-Morrison was one of McClellanville’s founding developers.
-He and town namesake Archibald McClellan subdivided plantations – Jeremy Plantation and Pointe Plantation – and sold the lots to wealthy planters for summer homes.
-After the Civil War, many former planters permanently moved into burgeoning villages such as McClellanville to start businesses.
+This McCellanville home, which overlooks Jeremy Creek, was built in 1899 (1) for Bonneau Ursula Morrison McGillivray (1877-1945), daughter of Richard Tillia Morrison, II and his wife, Eliza Abigail Toomer.
+Morrison was one of McClellanville’s founding fathers.
+He and town namesake Archibald McClellan subdivided their plantations – Jeremy Plantation and Pointe Plantation, respectively – and sold the lots to wealthy planters for summer homes.
+After the Civil War, many former planters permanently moved into burgeoning villages such as McClellanville to restart their lives as merchants.

 The Bonneau Ursula Morrison McGillivray House has undergone at least two restorations, one in 1950 and another in 2007, and remains a private residence.
 It is listed in the National Register as part of the McClellanville Historic District:

 The McClellanville Historic District contains a collection of approximately 105 residential, commercial, religious and educational properties dating from ca. 1860 to ca. 1935.
 This collection is architecturally significant as an illustration of the founding of a pineland resort village and its development into a small but stable year-round commercial fishing village.
 McClellanville began in the late 1850s as a summer retreat for St. James Santee and Georgetown planters.